apausa/sonary/README.md

 # sonary

-Sonary.
 Frontend application where users can read, save and filter today’s most popular song lyrics.
-Features React and Redux, made with JavaScript and SCSS.
+Built with JavaScript and SCSS, in React and Redux.
 Fetching data from MusixMatch’s API.
-With 80% coverage.
+Unit testing with Jest.